 Rated one of the top 5 fireworks shows in the United States by The Wall Street Journal, USA Today, American Pyrotechnic Association, and AOL Travel, Addison Kaboom Town! is an Independence Day Eve celebration featuring a 30-minute ground-launched fireworks show that is choreographed and simulcast live on the radio.
 There are also fly-bys from World Class Warbirds from the Cavanaugh Flight Museum, food, games, prizes, musical entertainment, after party and more at Addison Circle Park.

-Tip from Frisco Talk: Be strategic about where you park – the further north on DNT or Addison Road the better for a quicker drive back to Frisco after the fireworks.
+Tip: Be strategic about where you park – the further north on DNT or Addison Road the better for a quicker drive back north after the fireworks.
 Newcomers, just make sure you’re parked with a view of the fireworks, and you’ll know that if there are 50 cars parked next to you – that’s a great sign.

 Lions Club Parade